cohere-ai/north-mcp-python-sdk/wise_examples/README.md

 Enable Calendar API:

-5. Go to "APIs & Services" → "Library" (left sidebar)
+5. Go to "APIs & Services" → "Library" (left sidebar).
+Note if it's not in the left sidebar then click on <code>View all Products</code> at the bottom left-hand side of the screen to view the Library.
 6. Search for "Google Calendar API"
 7. Click it and press "Enable"